Exact Statistical Inference for the Wasserstein Distance by Selective Inference: Experiment

-\paragraph{Robustness of the proposed selective CI in terms of coverage guarantee.} We additionally demonstrate the robustness of the proposed selective CI in terms of coverage guarantee by considering the following cases: \begin{itemize} \item Non-normal noise: we considered the noises $\bm \veps_{\bm X}$ and $\bm \veps_{\bm Y}$ following the Laplace distribution, skew normal distribution (skewness coefficient: $10$), and $t_{20}$ distribution. \item Unknown variance: we considered the case in which the variance of the noises was also estimated from the data. \end{itemize} The dataset $\bm X$ and $\bm Y$ were generated with $\bm \mu_{\bm X} = \bm 1_n$, $\bm \mu_{\bm Y} = \bm 1_m + \Delta$.
+We additionally demonstrate the robustness of the proposed selective CI in terms of coverage guarantee by considering the following cases: \begin{itemize} \item Non-normal noise: we considered the noises $\bm \veps_{\bm X}$ and $\bm \veps_{\bm Y}$ following the Laplace distribution, skew normal distribution (skewness coefficient: $10$), and $t_{20}$ distribution. \item Unknown variance: we considered the case in which the variance of the noises was also estimated from the data. \end{itemize} The dataset $\bm X$ and $\bm Y$ were generated with $\bm \mu_{\bm X} = \bm 1_n$, $\bm \mu_{\bm Y} = \bm 1_m + \Delta$.
 We set $n = m = 5$ and ran 120 trials for each $\Delta \in \{1, 2, 3, 4\}$.
 We confirmed that our selective CI maintained good performance in terms of coverage guarantee.
 The results are shown in Figure \ref{fig:robust}.